ekirbs/the-big-quiz/README.md

 ## Credits

-Special thanks to my TA Paul Cwik for helping me debug some frustrating problems and giving me some ideas on creative solutions.
+Special thanks to Paul Cwik for helping me debug some frustrating problems and giving me some ideas on creative solutions.

 ## License